Brooklyn Pregnancy Discrimination Attorneys

 Our attorneys handle sexual harassment in Brooklyn and the New York City area.

-Pregnancy Discrimination in the Workplace Is Illegal
+Is Pregnancy Discrimination in the Workplace Illegal?

-In Brooklyn, city, state and federal laws prohibit workplace discrimination.
+In the city of Brooklyn, state, and federal laws prohibit workplace discrimination.
 In 1978, Title VII of the Civil Rights Act was amended to include the Pregnancy Discrimination Act (PDA) to prohibit all forms of sex discrimination.
 Title VII covers employers with 15 or more employees, employment agencies, and labor organizations.
 Under the PDA, an employer cannot refuse to hire a woman because of her pregnancy or subject her to special procedures to determine her ability to work.
 Pregnant women must be treated in the same manner as other applicants or employees with similar abilities or limitations.
 Where the employee is temporarily unable to perform her job due to pregnancy, she must be treated the same as any other temporarily disabled employee (TDE).
 This means she can modify tasks, perform alternative assignments, or take disability leave if the same accommodation is offered to TDEs.

 FMLA Claims

 The Family and Medical Leave Act (FMLA) provides up to 12 weeks of job-protected, unpaid leave to eligible, covered employees for the birth and care of a child or for the placement for adoption or foster care of a child with the employee.
 While the PDA and FMLA are federal laws that apply to most workers, New York State law also provides protections for employees who work at smaller employers whose workers may not be covered by Title VII.
 An experienced attorney can explain how these laws apply to your case.
 We handle pregnancy discrimination in Brooklyn and the New York City area.
 Don’t be a victim of pregnancy discrimination.
 Speak with our Brooklyn pregnancy discrimination lawyers today.
-Call Phillips & Associates for free consultation (866) 229-9441.
+Call Phillips & Associates for a free consultation (866) 229-9441.

 -